bitcoin-teleport/teleport-transactions/README.md

 * &#9745; add proper error handling to this project, as right now most of the time it will exit on anything unexpected
 * &#9745; code security, recover from aborts and deveations
 * &#9744; implement coinswap fees and taker paying for miner fees
+* &#9744; add support for connecting to makers that arent on localhost, and tor support
 * &#9744; code federated message board seeder servers
 * &#9744; ALPHA RELEASE FOR TESTNET, REGTEST, SIGNET AND MAINNET (FOR THE BRAVE ONES)
 * &#9744; code fidelity bonds
-* &#9744; add support for miner fees and precomputed RBF fee-bumps, so that txes can always be confirmed regardless of the block space market
+* &#9744; add support precomputed RBF fee-bumps, so that txes can always be confirmed regardless of the block space market
+* &#9744; have taker store the progress of a coinswap to file, so that the whole process can be easily paused and started
 * &#9744; automated tests (might be earlier in case its useful in test driven development)
 * &#9744; move wallet files and config to its own data directory ~/.teleport/
 * &#9744; have watchtower store data in a file, not in RAM